eliseSou/apple_swetness_finder/README.md

 Please refer to this wepage (https://github.com/ultralytics/yolov5)

+For dataset, use data/main.py (We only use arisu data in AI hub)

 For Training, use this command
 ```
 python train.py --data data/arisu.yaml --epochs 300 --weights 'yolov5n.pt' --cfg yolov5n.yaml  --batch-size 128 --name results